I Know What You Did Last Summer (novel): Plot

-In the fictional town of Silver Springs, near the Cibola National Forest, High school senior Julie James receives a note in the mail that reads, "I know what you did last summer".
+In the fictional town of Silver Springs, near the Cibola National Forest, high school senior Julie James receives a note in the mail that reads, "I know what you did last summer".
 The previous summer, Julie, her then-boyfriend Ray Bronson, Ray's best friend Barry Cox, and Barry's girlfriend and Julie’s best friend Helen Rivers were driving home after partying in the mountains.
-They accidentally run over and kill David Gregg, a young bicycling boy.
+They accidentally ran over and killed David Gregg, a young bicycling boy.
 (Note: In the first edition of the novel his given name is David, which is the name used throughout the article.
 In the 2010 revised edition (ISBN 0-316-09899-X), his name was changed to Daniel.)
 After Ray anonymously calls an ambulance for David, the four make a pact never to tell anyone about their involvement in the incident.
 Julie and Ray subsequently drift apart from one another, and Ray moves to California for work.
 Out of guilt, Julie anonymously sends yellow roses to David's funeral.

 After receiving the note, Julie visits Helen.
 Barry is invited over, and he reassures the girls that it is just a prank and that anyone who knows about their involvement would go to the police instead of leaving notes.
 Ray returns home after a year away in California and tries to get back together with Julie.
 However, she is not interested, and he learns that she is dating Bud, who recently served in the army.
 The next day, Helen is tanning at her apartment complex when she meets Collingsworth "Collie" Wilson, who moved into one of the apartments the day before.
 After this encounter, Helen finds a magazine cutout of a boy riding a bicycle taped to her apartment door.
 Ray also receives a newspaper clipping in the mail about David Gregg that same day.

 On Memorial Day, Barry gets a call from someone offering to sell a picture the caller says shows a car hitting David's bicycle.
 They agree to meet on the athletic field.
 When Barry gets there, he is shot in the stomach by an unknown person.
 The bullet becomes lodged in his spine and threatens to paralyze him.
 Julie and Ray meet to discuss the shooting and decide to visit the house of David's parents to see if they could have been involved.
 At the Greggs', Ray and Julie use the excuse of car trouble, and Megan, David's sister, lets them in.
 Ray goes into the hallway and pretends to make a call while Julie talks to Megan.
 Megan says that their mother had a breakdown following David's death and was sent to a hospital in Las Lunas, and their father moved there to be close to her.